Clive Leach: Business career

+Later life and death

-In 2004 Leach was appointed Chairman of the Durham County Cricket Club, by this time a club with first class status.
+In 2004, Leach was appointed chairman of the Durham County Cricket Club, which by this time a club had first-class status.
 He stepped down in 2016 during negotiations with the English Cricket Board over financial disagreement with them.
-In the 12 years as chairman, Durham won three County Championship titles and two major cup trophies, and held their first Test matches including an "Ashes" test.
+In his 12 years as chairman, Durham won three County Championship titles and two major cup trophies, and held their first Test matches, including an "Ashes" Test.
 He was succeeded by Sir Ian Botham.

-Clive Leach is currently owner and Chairman of the Universe Media Group Ltd, publishers of Catholic Universe, the largest circulation Catholic weekly newspaper; the Catholic Times; and the Church and Heritage Building magazine.
-On 10 June 2021 it was announced that The Catholic Universe and Catholic Times newspapers would close with immediate effect with that week's editions being the last.
+Leach later owned and served as the chairman of the Universe Media Group Ltd, publishers of Catholic Universe, Britain's largest-circulation Catholic weekly newspaper; the Catholic Times; and the Church and Heritage Building magazine.
+On 10 June 2021, it was announced that the Catholic Universe and Catholic Times newspapers would close, with that week's editions being the last.

+Leach died from pneumonia on 20 March 2026, at the age of 91.

+Awards

+In 2000, Leach was awarded the CBE for his services to training and education.
 He was awarded a Papal Knighthood – KSG – in January 2018 for services to the Catholic faith.